sveinbjornt/ensk.is/README.md

 served as an English teacher and later rector at the Learned School of Reykjavík in the years 1883-1927.
 The first edition was published in 1896.
-The digitised and sanitised version presented here is based on the 1932 version edited by Þorsteinn Þorsteinsson.
+The digitised and sanitised version presented here is based on the much-improved 1932 edition edited by Þorsteinn Þorsteinsson.

-This version has been heavily edited and fixed in accordance with modern Icelandic orthography.
-Many errors have been corrected.
+The current version has been heavily edited, updated and fixed in accordance with modern Icelandic orthography.
+Many errors in the original text have also been corrected.

 ## Deployment